medvedevgroup/SbtPlayData/README.md

 contain a mix of random sequence data and some transcript-like sequences.
 Some "transcripts" are present in more than one genome, albeit with a 2% mutation rate.

+The example2 directory is similar to example1 but was generated with different random seeding from fewer fake transcripts.
+The transcripts file is also included.